The following projects received support from a variety of grants administered by the Office of the Provost.

 Project Based Learning - Time to Scale Up

-Organizers plan to demonstrate the effectiveness of the Project Based Learning (PBL) model, particularly in the First Year Seminars.
-They plan to build on earlier work to increase the capacity for promoting, supporting, and growing PBL pedagogy as an adopted pedagogy and an anti-racist pedagogy.
+Organizers aimed to demonstrate the effectiveness of the Project Based Learning (PBL) model, particularly in the First Year Seminars.
+They built on earlier work to increase the capacity for promoting, supporting, and growing PBL pedagogy as an adopted pedagogy and an anti-racist pedagogy.

 Public Humanities Lab Initiative